eda-ricercatore/caprese-sw-analy/presentation/notes.md

 - Carry out dynamic program analysis to control random scheduler of threads
 - Goal #1 of random scheduler of threads: Create real race conditions with high probability.
 - Goal #2 of random scheduler of threads: Resolve races (race conditions) randomly at runtime.
+- Advantages over existing dynamic analysis tools:
+	+ "Create a real race condition and resolve [it] randomly" to determine if it would cause/trigger errors.
+	+ Enable a given race condition to be replicated/reproduced, using the same seed for pseudo-random number generation.
+This avoids the need for recording the execution.
+	+ "Has very low overhead" with respect to existing dynamic analysis techniques that can deteect race conditions precisely.
+It records/tracks only synchronization operations and a pair of memory access statements for each potential race condition.

 ##	FastTrack